kubernetes/website/content/en/blog/_posts/2023-10-26-blixt-ebpf-rust-in-kubernetes-sigs.md

 **Author:** Shane Utt (Kong), Andrew Stoycos (Red Hat)

-In [SIG Network][signet] we now have a load-balancer named [Blixt][blixt].
-This project started as a fun experiment into emerging technologies and is intended to become a utility for CI and testing to help facilitate the continued development of [Gateway API][gwapi].
+In [SIG Network][signet] we now have a layer 4 load-balancer named [Blixt][blixt].
+This project started as a fun experiment using emerging technologies and is intended to become a utility for CI and testing to help facilitate the continued development of [Gateway API][gwapi].
 Are you interested in developing networking tools in [Rust][rust] and [eBPF][ebpf]?
 Or perhaps you're specifically